torresmateo/torresmateo.github.io/_posts/2014-02-04-bacteria-part-2.md

 That should be clear enough.

-For our game, we wanted the player to focus in the strategic part of the game, and not to deal with an uncomfortable way of interacting with objects in the screen.
+For our game, we wanted the player to focus in the strategic part of the game, and not to deal with an uncomfortable way of interacting with objects on the screen.
 In our previous games the player had to learn a bunch of "complicated" controls to do things, and it wasn't fun to play that way.

 ##Drag & Drop